cozuya/secret-hitler/README.md

 Navigate to: http://localhost:8080

 You'll most likely need a browser extension such as Chrome's [openMultiLogin](https://chrome.google.com/webstore/detail/openmultilogin/lbofelamdnfmipbbgkebcpkapahbmcgm?hl=en) to have multiple sessions on the same browser.
 No, incognito will not work.
+When developing in Chrome, you'll want to check "diable cache" on the network tab - my webpack setup isn't great and it doesn't cache bust itself.
 Also it will be very helpful to make all of the "quickdefault" accounts with the default password, snipsnap, so that you can log in to an account in one click.
 There is a yarn script you may run once `server` or `dev` yarn scripts are already running called `create-accounts` which will attempt to populate all of the helper accounts into the database.

 ```bash
 yarn create-accounts